Mokpo: Inland road

 The Seohaean Expressway connects Mokpo to Seoul via a 4-hour car ride.
-The Muan-Gwangju expressway was opened in 2008 to ease access to the Muan international airport.
-In 2012, the Mokpo to Gwangyang Highway opened, connecting the eastern and western ends of South Jeolla, as well as continuing on to Busan.
+The Muan-Gwangju Expressway was opened in 2008 to ease access to the Muan International Airport.
+In 2012, the Mokpo to Gwangyang Highway opened, connecting the eastern and western ends of South Jeolla Province, as well as continuing on to Busan.

 National Route 1 was planned to connect Mokpo to Sineuju in North Korea.
 After the Korean War, however, the route was cut off at Imjingak near the truce village of Panmunjeom.
 It was not until 2000 when Route 1 was extended to North Korea's second largest city, Gaesung.

 Bus

 Two companies provide most of the bus service in the local area.
 Since 2005, the companies and the city council agreed to expand the number of buses fueled by natural gas (NG), following a 3-year negotiation.
 The city agreed to assist the companies with a 21,000 US dollar per bus subsidy for each bus equipped with the NG equipment.
 As of 2006, 32 buses had been retrofitted with the natural gas equipment.
 The growing suburbs around the city created a demand for additional lines, but there is conflict between the needs of the city and the profit margin of those new lines.

 Riders may transfer between buses, free of charge, beginning on 1 March 2007.
 The lines are classified as inner circle, outer line and artery, which follows the commuting system of Seoul Buses.
 Buses with a low-floor level were first deployed in South Jeolla province in 2007, although they still remain in limited service.

-Since 2008, a semi-public bus system has been explored, with the intent of expanding the role of the city government in determining bus routes.
-The core goal is to share responsibility for operations as well as control over spending and income.
-However, NGOs have withheld support for the idea, resulting in the policy having not been implemented.

 Airport

 Muan International Airport is the airport serving Mokpo.
-Previously, Mokpo Airport operated as the region's airport.
-The crash of Asiana Airlines Flight 733 in 1993 increased concerns about the airport, resulting in extending the runway 50 meters.
+Previously, Mokpo Airport, in Yeongam County, operated as the region's airport.
+The crash of Asiana Airlines Flight 733 in 1993 increased concerns about the airport, resulting in extending the runway by 100 meters.
 However, the site still had fundamental drawbacks due to common foggy weather and the lack of related facilities.
 Korean Air abolished the Gimpo-Mokpo route and Asiana Airlines started to slash services in 2004 with the removal of the Mokpo-Jeju route.
-The air companies announced deficits due to the high-speed railroad.
+The airline companies announced deficits due to the high-speed railroad.

 The alternative to Mokpo Airport was Muan International Airport, whose construction was delayed for many years, leading to disappointment among the local people.
-Eventually, however, the airport was constructed, and Mokpo Airport closed its doors in 8 November 2007.
+Eventually, however, the airport was constructed, and Mokpo Airport closed its doors on November 9, 2007.